Re: Emergency stop button -- IMHO

 toggle quoted messageShow quoted text

-Subject: Re: [WiringForDCC] Emergency stop button -- IMHO
+Subject: Re: RE: [WiringForDCC] Emergency stop button -- IMHO

 I have a question wouldn't it be easier to just pull the plug from the throttle doing that will stop everything.

 Not to nit-pick but: Switch .75, box, .39,cover .25